 This post notes that with the development of the online industry and new technology, many people like to list the negatives of the digital world.

 Instead, let us consider why a digital strategy is essential.

 Why is Digital Marketing Important?

-Companies need to have in-depth knowledge of applying digital media, social media marketing and digital advertising to succeed in today’s unfriendly business environment and using things like the web, email, mobile and internet TV to promote and grow their brands.
+Companies need in-depth knowledge of applying digital media, social media marketing and digital advertising to succeed in today’s unfriendly business environment and using the web, email, mobile and internet TV to promote and grow their brands.

 These digital media services, social media channels and mobile apps that were once scarce have become ingrained in people’s day-to-day lives worldwide.

 These days, people worldwide turn to personal computers, smartphones, tablets, and everything.
 From news and entertainment to shopping, they are connecting with friends and family and so on.

 Today, individuals and organisations can use digital marketing campaigns to tell their stories and chronicle their daily activities on the web for anyone concerned with what they have to say.85% of the jobs that today’s students will do in 2030 don’t exist yet. - Institute for the Future Click To Tweet

 These days potential customer wants brands they can trust, organisations that know them, and personalised marketing communications customised and appropriate to their needs and preferences.

 These are some reasons digital marketing has become so relevant today.